algorodev/Momentum-API/README.md

 ## Introduction

 This API is designed to provide the necessary methods for CRUD operations of **Momentum**.
-The API is built in Python using Flask.
+The API is built in NodeJS, Express and TypeScript.
-The database is SQLite.
+The database is MongoDB.

 ## API Endpoints